beatrichartz/csv/README.md

 File.stream!("data.csv") |> CSV.decode
 ````

-And you'll get a stream of rows:
+And you'll get a stream of row tuples:
 ````elixir
 [ok: ["a", "b"], ok: ["c", "d"]]
 ````

-And, potentially errors:
+And, potentially error tuples:
 ````elixir
 [error: "Row has length 3 - expected length 2 on line 1", ok: ["c", "d"]]
 ````

-Use the bang to decode into a two-dimensional list, raising errors as they
+Use the bang to decode! into a two-dimensional list, raising errors as they
 occur:
 ````elixir
 File.stream!("data.csv") |> CSV.decode!